AVsitterPlus/avsitterplus.github.io/pages/avsitterplus/avsitterplus_prop.md

 }
 ```

-### LSL Link Messages Source in [AV]menu
+### LSL Link Messages Source in AVP_menu

-If you're using [AV]menu, starting in version $NEXTVERSION you can select which prims to accept link messages from, by using the command `LMSOURCE` in the AVpos notecard as follows:
+If you're using AVP_menu, starting in version $NEXTVERSION you can select which prims to accept link messages from, by using the command `LMSOURCE` in the AVpos notecard as follows:

 - `LMSOURCE 0` means that it accepts script link messages from the current prim only.
 - `LMSOURCE 1` means it accepts script link messages from any prim.